Sykzen/PushLeboncoin/README.md

 - Script break when your connexion do
 - AnnounceNumber variable alow you to push from ligne AnnounceNumber to the end if AnnounceNumber=5 script gonna push from line 5(excel) to the end
 - To avoid click by Image detection Use getCordinate.py and set the script depend on your computer and leboncoin update ( need to change every pyautogui.LocateOnscreen)
-- if you think to use this 4th methode think of publicity who will change you Cordinate target (or just use ADblock)
+- if you think to use this 4th methode think how u will handle publicity who will change you Cordinate target (or just use ADblock)

 ## Author(s)/Contributor(s)
 - [Sykzen](https://github.com/Sykzen)

+##KeyWord
+- Publier automatiquement sur leboncoin
+- Bot Leboncoin
+- API Leboncoin
+- Ecommerce API Website
+- API Leboncoin